Alexzavr/Fortline-Omega-Script/README.md

 🧱 Grid Editor

 Grid Editor is a simple HTML/JavaScript-based level editor designed for creating top-down grid-based maps with multiple layers.
-It supports exporting the level as Lua code for use in Roblox Forline game or other grid-based systems.
+It supports exporting the level as Lua code for use in Roblox Forline games.

 🧩 Features